 For two weeks constant motion had met its match, but rest, snuggle time, and medicine brought her back to keeping a balloon in the air for an hour and bouncing instead of sitting on the couch.

-During this illness, I have reflected on the way we approach life.
+During her illness, I reflected on the way we approach life.
 We (or maybe it’s just me) expect ourselves to conquer everything everyday.
 We admonish ourselves when the smallest things fall through the cracks.
 We expect perfection where just getting it done would be enough.
 We believe we have to never falter.
-When really, even the strongest and bravest people still stumble, and the world does not fall apart.
+When, really, even the strongest and bravest people still stumble, and the world does not fall apart.

-Then, we get sick, and the world continues without us.
+However, when we get sick, the world continues without us.
 Things aren’t quite how they would have been, but everyone and everything is fine.
 We can stumble a little, and the world will not crash around us.